-The device complies with the EMC requirements listed in 8.3 Emission and Immunity Declaration, page 156.
+The device complies with the EMC requirements listed in 8.3 Emission and Immunity Declaration, page 150.
 Necessary measures should be taken in order to assure field levels exceeding 10 V/m are avoided, since this may impair the safety and performance of the ventilator.
 Measures should include but not be limited to:

-- Avoiding the use of radio emitting devices closer than 0.3 m to the ventilator.
+- Normal precautions with regard to relative humidity and conductive characteristics of clothing in order to minimize the build-up of electrostatic charges. - Avoiding the use of radio emitting devices closer than 0.3 m to the ventilator.
 Radio emitting devices are e.g. cellular or cordless telephones, microwave ovens and high-frequency surgery apparatus. - Avoiding the use of the ventilator in the presence of known disturbance sources, including RF emitters (e.g. RFID, diathermy equipment).
 Please note some of these RF emitters may not be visible and the ventilator can potentially be exposed to fields from these RF emitters without the user's awareness.
 If abnormal performance of the ventilator is observed, and the RF emitters cannot be identified and removed, the ventilator may need to be reoriented or relocated.